Start page

 The village of Tsuman', to east of the town of Kivertsi – Ger. zu Mann “to a man”.

 The Tsyr River and the village of Tsyr – Ger.
-Zier, "decoration”, O.H.G. zieri "good”.
+Zier, "decoration”, OHG zieri "good”.

 Frankish place names

-Obviously the Western Bug River divided the Franks and Frisians in indicated above area.
+Obviously, the Western Bug River divided the Franks and Frisians in the indicated above area.
 A Frisian dictionary of a large amount was absent for services, so we will restrict the search only by names that can have a Frankish origin.
 Using the Dutch language, we can talk about such possible Frankish place names:

 Brok, a town in Ostrów Mazowiecka County, Masovian Voivodeship and a village in the administrative district of Gmina Wysokie Mazowieckie, within Wysokie Mazowieckie County, Podlaskie Voivodeship – Dt. broek, M.Dt. brōk “humid lowland”;